sehaj97/QR-URL-GENERATOR/README.md

 run "npm run test"
 ```

-This will generate a file "url.png" which will contain the url
+This will generate a file "url.png" which will contain the url.